Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Single-Agent Systems

 \section{Single-Agent Systems}

 For single-agent systems, cognitive robotics is the most typical research area for implementing {\it Utility Theory}.
 It studies the mechanisms, architectures, and constraints that allow lifelong and open-ended improvement of perceptual, reasoning, planning, social, knowledge acquisition, and decision-making skills in embodied machines \cite{merrick2017value}.
-Especially building a value \footnote{In this section, we use the terms value and utility interchangeably.} system to mimic the ``brain'' of an AI agent mapping behavioral responses for sensed external phenomena is the core component of cognitive robotics, which is also an emerging and specialized sub-field in neurorobotics, robotics, and artificial cognitive systems research.
+Especially building a value system to mimic the ``brain'' of an AI agent mapping behavioral responses for sensed external phenomena is the core component of cognitive robotics, which is also an emerging and specialized sub-field in neurorobotics, robotics, and artificial cognitive systems research.

-Here, the value measures an agent's effort to expend to obtain a reward or avoid punishment.
-It is not hard-wired for an AI agent, even a biological entity, and the specific value system achieved through experience reflects an agent's subjective evaluation of the sensory space.
-And the value mechanisms usually have been defined as the {\it expected values}, particularly in uncertain environments.
-Moreover, the innate value reflects an agent's subjective evaluation of the sensory space, but the acquired value is shaped through experience during its development.

-\cite{begum2009computational} defines the artificial value system for the autonomous robot as a mechanism that can reflect the effect of their experience in future behaviors.
-In the life of an agent, the agent starts from inherent values, and its acquired values are modified through interaction with various environments and knowledge accumulation in learning.
-So the acquired value is thus activity-dependent and allows the value system to become sensitive to stimuli that are not able to trigger a value-related response by themselves \cite{sporns2010value}.

-According to the development of cognitive robotics, the existing value systems can mainly be classified into three categories. {\it Neuroanatomical Systems} discuss the explainable biologically inspired value systems design from neuroanatomy and physiology perspectives \cite{sporns2000plasticity}; {\it Neural Networks Systems} build more abstract models through mathematical approaches to mimic the agent's value systems; {\it Motivational Systems} consider the model that agents interact with environments to satisfy their innate values, and the typical mechanism is reinforcement learning (RL).
+From a neuroeconomic perspective, a variety of cortical and subcortical areas are associated with neural firing of reward-predictive and reward-prediction error signals, including the orbitofrontal cortex, prefrontal cortex, parietal cortex, and striatum.
+Fig. \ref{fig:RL_brain} illustrates a schematic model of reinforcement learning implementation in the cortico-basal ganglia circuit \cite{glimcher2013neuroeconomics} and the various aspects of value system development from a biological brain to an artificial brain, including external observation, internal structure, infrastructure, and social structure \cite{lungarella2003developmental}.
+Similarly, to build a utility-based reward system in robots, existing value systems can be classified into three categories: {\it Neuroanatomical Systems} discuss the explainable biologically inspired value systems design from neuroanatomy and physiology perspectives \cite{sporns2000plasticity}; {\it Neural Networks Systems} build more abstract models through mathematical approaches to mimic the agent's value systems; {\it Motivational Systems} consider the model that agents interact with environments to satisfy their innate values, and the typical mechanism is reinforcement learning (RL).
 We review the three categories as follow: